Jarred Kelenic Player Props: Mariners vs. Astros

 Astros Pitching Rankings

-- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.62).
+- The Astros have a 3.69 team ERA that ranks fourth among all league pitching staffs.

-- Astros pitchers combine to give up 100 total home runs at a rate of 1.1 per game (to rank 17th in baseball).
+- Astros pitchers combine to give up 101 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- The right-hander last pitched on Saturday against the Texas Rangers, when he went four innings, allowing three earned runs while giving up 10 hits.
+- The lefty last pitched on Tuesday, June 27 against the St. Louis Cardinals, when he went six innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.